 - Long radius bend – section manufactured through pipe bending using a large radius, usually R>40DN.
 Does not have initial forces and stresses.
 Used in long pipelines

 - Prestressed long radius bend – elastically bent pipe section with a large radius of R>1000DN (natural curve).
 Unlike a big radius bend, an elastic bend has initial stress.
 Used in long pipelines

 The START-PROF tee model is complex and contains internal hidden nodes.
-The tee run automatically modeled as the pipe with wall thickness that can be greater than the connected pipe (tn).
+The tee run is automatically modeled as the pipe with a wall thickness that can be greater than the connected pipe (tn).
 That’s why START-PROF has “L” and “H” fields.
 Flexible connections are inserted on the header and branch if needed (if the user selected ASME B31J code or ASME BPV SIII div 1 class 1 NB 3686 method).
-No side software needed to use ASME B31J, it’s embedded.
+No side software is needed to use ASME B31J, it’s embedded.

 1 – rigid element, 2 – tee header with user-specified wall thickness,